-In the last few years a number of initiatives have arisen in the field of legal document management.
+These specifications for an an unequivocal identifier of legal documents follows a number of initiatives in the field of legal document management.

-Since 2001 the Italian Government, through the National Center for Information Technology in the Public Administration, the Ministry of Justice and ITTIG-CNR (the Institute of Legal Information Theory and Techniques of the Italian National Research Council) promoted the NormeInRete project.
+Since 2001 the Italian Government, through the National Center for Information Technology in the Public Administration, the Ministry of

+Justice and CNR (the National Research Council of Italy) promoted the NormeInRete project.
 It was aimed at introducing standards for sources of law description and identification using XML and URN techniques.